marijnh/Eloquent-JavaScript/18_http.md

 {{index "multiple attribute", "files property"}}

-The `files` property of a ((file field)) element is an ((array-like object)) (again, not a real array) containing the files chosen in the field.
+The `files` property of a ((file field)) element is an ((array-like object)) (once again, not a real array) containing the files chosen in the field.
 It is initially empty.
 The reason there isn't simply a `file` property is that file fields also support a `multiple` attribute, which makes it possible to select multiple files at the same time.

 {{index "File type"}}